aspeer/mkdocs-WebDyne-Doc/webdyne.md

 [Run](example/static4.psp)

-By simply adding the \"static\" attribute output on a sample machine increased from 55 Pages/sec to 280 Pages/sec !
+By simply adding the "static" attribute output on a sample machine increased from 55 Pages/sec to 280 Pages/sec !
 Judicious use of the static tag in places with slow changing data can markedly increase efficiency of the WebDyne engine.